whizzml/examples/manage-projects/readme.md

 the original project is added to the `user_metadata` attribute as `project_id` and `project_name`.

+**IMPORTANT**: To run the script using the Dashboard, please remember to get out of any of the projects that you want to select for deletion or archive.

 **DISCLAIMER**: Please, note that the `delete` option will cause the deletion of the projects and the resources therein and is a non-undoable operation.
 Use that at your own risk.